Errorrail/CoilKeylogger/README.md

 3. Once you do that, run Coil.exe

+- NOTE: Make sure to disable your anti-virus!
 -----------------------------------------------------------------------------------------

-### I, Errorrail, do not support the use of this software to steal people's information or to do other illegal activities
+**I, Errorrail, do not support the use of this software to steal people's information or to do other illegal activities**